ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

             handle and calling the URI.

 access_token (object)
-: RECOMMENDED.
+: REQUIRED.
 A unique access token for continuing the request, in the format specified
             in {{response-token-single}}.
-This access token MUST be bound to the RC's key used in the request and MUST NOT be a `bearer` token.
+This access token MUST be bound to the RC's key used in the request and MUST NOT be a bearer token.
+As a consequence, the `key` field of this access token is always the boolean value `true`.
             This access token MUST NOT be usable at resources outside of the AS.
-            If the AS includes an access token, the RC MUST present the access token in all requests to the continuation URI as described in {{use-access-token}}.
+            The RC MUST present the access  token in all requests to the continuation URI as described in {{use-access-token}}.
             \[\[ [See issue #66](https://github.com/ietf-wg-gnap/gnap-core-protocol/issues/66) \]\]